ddmnet/Programming-Challenge/challenge_4/description.md

 Use the dictionary file provided by OS X: /usr/share/dict/words

-Both stating and ending words are guaranteed to be in the above dictionary.
+Both starting and ending words are guaranteed to be in the above dictionary.

 ##Example